 In her first two seasons at the helm, freshman javelin thrower Stephanie McFadries, qualified for two back-to-back NCAA Division III outdoor track & field national championships and earned All-American status in 2017 as she placed 8th in the event.

 During the 2016-17 season, 23 female student-athletes qualified for the Division III New England Championships, which included high jumper Haley Moss.
 In the previous year, 12 qualified including high jumper Francesca Casasanta and triple jumper Dalena Le.

-Under her direction six student-athletes have qualified for the Division III New England Championships in her events and Amanda Caldarone became the programs first Division III Outdoor New England long jump champion in 2013.
+Under her direction eight student-athletes have qualified for the Division III New England Championships in the jump events, and Amanda Caldarone became the programs first Division III Outdoor New England long jump champion in 2013.

 Also during the 2013 outdoor campaign, two of her jumpers won MASCAC individual long and triple jump titles while she helped direct the Blue and Gold to their first-ever New England Outdoor Alliance crown.

 Coach Ouellette is a three-time Division III New England honoree in the triple jump (twice indoors) while she also earned All-ECAC Division III accolades during the 2008-09 indoor season.
 Coach Ouellette is a three-time MASCAC Champion in the triple jump and she has also earned MASCAC/Alliance honors in the 55-100-400 meter hurdles and the long jump.